rileydrizzy/Cohort8-Ransom-Kuti-Ladipo/README.md

 Here's a glimpse of the exciting features we plan to implement in the coming weeks:

-- [x] Add project's documentation (you are reading it now), create issues and milestones, setup document's stub, suggest page layout and styling.
+- [x] Add project's documentation
 - [] Develop a Proof of Concept System
+- [] Deployment of Proof of Concept System

 ## Acknowledgments